sassoftware/sas-studio-custom-steps/SID - Create DataGrid/README.md

 ## Description

-This custom step allow the user serialize source data into a data grid variable using DCM_SERIALIZEGRID macro function.
+This custom step allow the user serialize source data into a data grid variable using SAS macro DCM_SERIALIZEGRID, which is part of SAS Intelligent Decisioning (SID).
 A data grid variable is a variable of type DATAGRID whose value is a table stored in a Json format as below :

 <kbd>![](img/_SIDG_DataGrid.png)</kbd>

-These data grids can then be used inside decision flows of SAS Inteligent decisioning and treated as embedded tables inside each processed record.
+These data grids can then be used inside decision flows of SAS Inteligent Decisioning and treated as embedded tables inside each processed record.
 You will be able to execute a model, rule set, or subdecision against each row of your datagrid or simply iterate on each row via datagrid functions.

 More information about data grid usage in SAS Intelligent Decisioning : https://go.documentation.sas.com/doc/en/edmcdc/default/edmdatagrids/p1x00nj2uyxez7n14kl0bbt4mw9c.htm